tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 To create a pet, you have to pass a JSON message in the request body.
 Rather than trying to encode the JSON and pass it in the URL, you'll store the JSON in a file and reference the file.

 {: .tip}
 A lot of APIs require you to post requests containing JSON messages in the body.
-Request body parameters are often how you configure a service.
+Request bodies are often how you configure a service.
 The list of JSON key-value pairs that the API accepts is called the "Model" in the Swagger UI display.

 1. Insert the following into a text file.
 This information will be passed in the `-d` parameter of the curl request: